 There’s no way God could keep loving me.

 I open my Bible and feel like such a failure.

 This is a topic and angle of this struggle that is near and dear to my heart.
-It’s the exact thing I address in the book I’m trying to get published.

 The shame that so many women face in their struggle with pornography does great damage.
 It drives a wedge between them and the Only One who can truly help them.

 So many women believe that God is standing up in Heaven, frustrated to no end with us, and we cower in fear of Him, promising to do better next time, to try harder, and praying He won’t give up on us.

 We hear about God’s love and grace and forgiveness but believe it’s for everyone else- not us.

 I used to firmly believe I was “frustrating grace.”
 As I struggled and failed and floundered and wrestled not only with pornography but with a shattered self-worth, anger, and feelings of insecurity, I imagined God as a frustrated father, ready to leave if I didn’t get my act together.
 One day, I mentioned this idea of “frustrating grace” to a man who was like a father to me.
 He, being very wise, took a breath, looked at me and said, “Jessica, grace can’t be frustrated.”